Catherine Corbett: Life

 Catherine Corbett was born Catherine Isobel Ida Vans Agnew in 1869 to George Vans Agnew from Wigtownshire, Scotland and Rosa Coppard Wilson.
 She had four brothers and one sister.
+In the family, at least, she was always known as Ida.

 She married Frank Corbett on 22 October 1895 and was widowed in 1912.

 Corbett was described as "a tall, dark and handsome lady".